remigermain/multipart-object/README.md

 - A first key always need to be set. ex: `title[0]` or `title`.
 In both cases the first key is `title`
 - Each sub key need to be separate by brackets `[ ]` or dot `.` (depends of your options)
 - For `mixed` options, brackets `[]` is for list, and dot `.` is for object
+- For `mixedDot` options is same as `mixed` but when a object follow a list no have a dot
 - Don't put spaces between separators.
 - By default, you can't set duplicates keys (see options)